vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Save projects to Peakboard Hub

 Normally, in Peakboard Designer, we save our project locally, to our computer.
-But in order to version control our projects with Peakboard Hub, we need to save the projects to Peakboard Hub:
+In order to version control our projects with Peakboard Hub, all we need to do is save the projects to Peakboard Hub instead:

 ![image](/assets/2025-09-09/020.png)